tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ```

-So, let's try to measure defer performance in the straightforward task of opening as many files as possible and allocating one defer for each, using the following code snippet.
-We'll also read one file at random, just to avoid any optimizations of files closing before their time.
+So, let's try to measure defer performance in the straightforward task :
+- Open as many files as possible
+- Allocate one defer for each, using the following code snippet.
+- Read one file at random (to avoid any optimizations of files closing before their time)
+- Execute all those defers

 ```go
 // for i in {0..590432}; do touch "file-${i}.txt" ; done